Geonovum/KP-APIs/API-strategie-modules/access-control/access-control.md

 When a client communicates with a REST API, the connection itself must be protected. **HTTPS** provides this by encrypting all traffic between client and server using **PKI certificates**.
 These certificates, issued by trusted authorities, verify the server’s identity and ensure that data cannot be intercepted or modified in transit.
 By enforcing HTTPS, APIs guarantee both **confidentiality** and **integrity** of network communications, forming the foundation of secure runtime interactions.

 The working of HTTPS is based on the TLS specification and is mandatory for all API's that conform to [the core set of API Design Rules](https://gitdocumentatie.logius.nl/publicatie/api/adr/2.1.0/#/core/transport/tls).
-One must also follow the latest [NCSC guidelines](https://www.ncsc.nl/documenten/publicaties/2025/juni/01/ict-beveiligingsrichtlijnen-voor-transport-layer-security-2025-05).
+One must also follow the latest [NCSC guidelines fot TLS](https://www.ncsc.nl/documenten/publicaties/2025/juni/01/ict-beveiligingsrichtlijnen-voor-transport-layer-security-2025-05).

 #### Network configuration

-The baseline for API Access is the phisical network.
+The baseline for API Access is the physical network.
 Typically the network layer consists of the internet, however a national government will also provide api access via restricted networks.
-[For example the dutch diginetwork](https://www.logius.nl/domeinen/infrastructuur/diginetwerk).
+[For example the dutch Diginetwork](https://www.logius.nl/domeinen/infrastructuur/diginetwerk).

 ## API access patterns